bids-standard/bids-specification/src/05-derivatives/04-functional-derivatives.md

 ## Time series

-A time series is an ordered series of numeric values in chronological order.
+A time series is a chronologically ordered series of numeric values.
 Time series will generally be stored as tables, with a row of column headers indicating the name of the series.
 In the case where every voxel has a time series, then the data should be stored